attdevsupport/att-html5-sdk/sdk/doc_src/guides/example_sms/README.md

  	 * have utility classes that you wish to use in different applications allowing you to maintain
  	 * only a single copy of the utility class.
  	 *
- 	 * The following configuration associates the namespace 'Att' with the directory '../../app/lib'.
+ 	 * The following configuration associates the namespace 'Att' with the directory 'attlib'.
  	 * Later in this application, we will take advantage of this configuration to tell our
  	 * application to include the AT&T provider source code.
  	 *